Welcome to Kanbanize

 - The Kanban card represents a task.
 It carries information and details about the task itself, e.g. who is responsible for the task; title and description of the task; how big the task is; what is the card priority, etc. There are many ways to create a card in Kanbanize.

-Move cards to indicate work progress and to follow the process steps in your workflow.
+Move cards to indicate work progress on your workflow.

 - The Card context menu provides a shortcut to a lot of functionalities.